RavenHuginn/goldo/README.md

 #### Clear blockchain and other data

-To remove Goldo data, press [Win+R] key, type %APPDATA%, and delete sld folder if you have one.
+To remove Goldo data, press [Win+R] key, type %APPDATA%, and delete goldo folder if you have one.

 ## Linux Users